Le Pen criticized for denying French blame in WWII roundup

-PARIS (AP) — France’s far-right presidential contender Marine Le Pen has prompted a major outcry by denying that the French government was responsible for the roundup of Jews in World War II.
+PARIS (AP) — France’s far-right presidential contender has prompted a major outcry by denying that the French government was responsible for the roundup of Jews in World War II.

-Le Pen said Sunday on RTL radio “I don’t think France is responsible for the Vel d’Hiv,”— a reference to the stadium where thousands of Jews were rounded up before being sent to Nazi death camps.
+Marine Le Pen, a leading candidate, said Sunday on RTL radio, “I don’t think France is responsible for the Vel d’Hiv”— a reference to the Paris stadium where thousands of Jews were rounded up before being sent to Nazi death camps.

-Some 13,000 Jews were deported by French police on July 16-17, 1942, many of whom were first holed up in harsh conditions at Paris’ Vel d’Hiv — its Winter Velodrome stadium.
+Some 13,000 Jews were deported by French police on July 16-17, 1942, many of whom first were detained under harsh conditions at the indoor cycling stadium.

-In all, about 75,000 Jews were deported from France to Nazi concentration camps during World War II.
+In all, about 75,000 Jews were sent to Nazi concentration camps from France during World War II.
 Only 2,500 survived.

 Most Read Stories